SCO Explains: COVID Board Exam Hearings

-In today's episode, we will take you through the ongoing proceedings on the cancellation of board exams for CBSE and ICSE.
+In today’s episode, we will take you through the ongoing proceedings on the cancellation of board exams for CBSE and ICSE.
 On the 27th of May Advocate Mamta Sharma filed a petition seeking the cancellation of board exams for class 12.The petitioner was concerned that the current conditions were unsafe for physical examination, which could result in delays for college admissions.
 A Vacation Bench constituted by Justice A.M.
 Khanwilkar and Justice Dinesh Maheshwari took charge of the proceedings.
-In June the Prime Minister announced that the CBSE exams for class 12 would be canceled and the ICSE soon followed suit and canceled their 12th boards as well.
+In June the Prime Minister announced that the CBSE exams for class 12 would be cancelled and the ICSE soon followed suit and cancelled their 12th boards as well.

 With this, the focus of the hearing shifted from cancellation to deciding an objective criteria for evaluation of students.
 On June 3rd, the court ordered Attorney General KK Venugopal, appearing for the CBSE, and Senior Advocate JK Das, appearing for ICSE, to decide upon this objective evaluation criteria within two weeks.
 On the 17th of June, the Attorney General presented the CBSE scheme for the evaluation of students in classes 10, 11, and 12.
 Class 10 students will be evaluated based on the average of the three best subjects from internal school assessments, class 11 students will be evaluated based on the average of all internal assessments in their main subjects.